In this article, you will learn how to submit one-off remuneration to DATEV via DATEV export with LODAS and wages and salaries.

 - Click on Generate export and select One-time compensations.

-- Confirm the export by clicking Generate Export.
+- Confirm the export by clicking on Generate Export.

-If an employee changes the legal entity in the middle of a calendar month, the system doesn't send their one-time compensation for that calendar to DATEV.
-This prevents sending the total payment to two different DATEV clients by mistake.
+If an employee changes company in the middle of the calendar month, his or her one-time compensation for this calendar month will not be transmitted to DATEV.
+This is to prevent the total payment from being incorrectly sent to two different DATEV clients.
 In this case, contact your payroll manager to decide which client you should manually enter the one-time payment for in DATEV.

 Export after the end of the month